kacluk123/Water-Desktop-Reminder/README.md

 Main goal of this project was to learn electron and create simple app that will remind me of drinking water while programming.
-App works in your background and it notifies you when you need to drink.
+App works in your background and it will send you a desktop notification you when you need to drink.
+You can also use it by addink drinks manually .
 So You can set your weight, and app will automatically callculate amount of drinks that you need per day.

 Technologies: